leungcnie/meowtivate/README.md

 ## Special Thank you!

-All our plants and images display in the app are drawing by Monica and Connie.
+All our plants and images displayed in the app are drawn by Monica and Connie.

-Thanks to Kshun, Peepo and all the other cats for letting us using your portraits as reference!!!
+Thanks to Kshun, Peepo and all the other cats for letting us use your portraits as reference!

-## Instruction of installation
+## Instructions for installation

 - You will need vagrant / psql in your machine for the back-end

-- go to back-end and front-end and follow the instruction below.
+- Go to back-end and front-end and follow the instructions below.

-- for the weather api & twilio text message to work: after you create your version of .env referencing the .env.example in back-end folder, you need to enter your own api keys (Sorry, it's not provided)
+- For the weather api & twilio text message to work: after you create your version of .env referencing the .env.example in back-end folder, you will need to enter your own api keys (Sorry, it's not provided)

 ## Main folder

-- if you want to concurrently start both of the front-end and back-end after you npm install front-end and back-end individually, come back to your main folder and do the following
+- If you want to concurrently start both of the front-end and back-end after you npm install front-end and back-end individually, come back to your main folder and do the following

 1. `npm i`
 2. `npm start`

-front-end start at
+front-end starts at
 `http://localhost:3006/`

-back-end start at
+back-end starts at
 `http://localhost:5001/`

 ## Back-end